 Dan Bulley: International Relations, Research: The ethics of foreign policy, the philosophy of Jacques Derrida

-John Garry: Comparative Political Science, Research: Electoral behaviour, public opinion and party competition
+John Garry: Comparative Politics, Research: Electoral behaviour, public opinion and party competition

 Chirantan Ganguly: Microeconomics, Research: Game theory, Contract theory and Industrial Organization